 In addition to the general policy just defined, Jarvis Christian College has specific legal obligations as a recipient of federal financial assistance.
 These obligations include the development and implementation of a plan to undertake appropriate forms of affirmative action to employ women, people of color, people with disabilities, and Vietnam-era and disabled veterans.
 Jarvis Christian College’s affirmative action plan is available for review at the College upon request.

-The College President and the Executive Council are responsible for overseeing the implementation of this equal opportunity policy and the affirmative action plan.
-The Senior Advisor to the President is responsible for monitoring College practices and procedures to ensure compliance with all policies related to equal opportunity.
-Inquiries regarding these matters should be directed to the Office of the Senior Advisor to the President, Jarvis Christian College, P.O.
+The College President and the President’s Executive Cabinet are responsible for overseeing the implementation of this equal opportunity policy and the affirmative action plan.
+The Executive Assistant to the President is responsible for monitoring College practices and procedures to ensure compliance with all policies related to equal opportunity.
+Inquiries regarding these matters should be directed to the Executive Assistant to the President, Jarvis Christian College, P.O.
 Box 1470, Hawkins, Texas 75765 or 903-730-4890 ext.
 2601.

 In compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and other federal, state, and local laws, Jarvis Christian College does not discriminate on the basis of race, color, national origin, religion, gender, age, marital status, genetic information sexual orientation, pregnancy, veteran’s status, disability or any status protected by federal, state or local laws.

-The Senior Advisor to the President is the individual designated by the University to coordinate its efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.
-Questions or concerns regarding Title IX, Section 504 or other aspects of Jarvis Christian College equal opportunity or Affirmative Action programs should be directed to the Senior Advisor to the President, Jarvis Christian College, Highway 80 East/ P. O. Box 1470, Hawkins Texas 75765 or 903-730-4890 ext.
+The Executive Assistant to the President is the individual designated by the University to coordinate its efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.
+Questions or concerns regarding Title IX, Section 504 or other aspects of Jarvis Christian College equal opportunity or Affirmative Action programs should be directed to the Executive Assistant to the President, Jarvis Christian College, Highway 80 East/ P. O. Box 1470, Hawkins Texas 75765 or 903-730-4890 ext.
 2601.